-have been nominated for the NCP Scholarship Program by their Home University;
+- be nominated for the NCP Scholarship Program by their Home university

 - be an Australian citizen

-	- not be a current citizen or permanent resident of their Primary Location or any Secondary Location;
+- not be a current citizen or permanent resident of their proposed host location(s)

-	- be enrolled, until completion of all Study Components, in at least one Bachelor Degree or Bachelor Honours Degree unit at an on-shore campus of an Australian University;
+- be enrolled in and undertaking, until completion of all study components of the NCP Scholarship Program, at least one Bachelor Degree or Bachelor Honours Degree at an Australian campus of an Australian university

 - be between 18 and 30 years of age (inclusive) for non-Indigenous applicants, or between 18 and 35 years of age (inclusive) for Indigenous applicants, on 1 January 2022

 - have achieved a minimum 70 per cent graded average or equivalent for their undergraduate course at the time of Application, as determined by the nominating Home university

-	- not be a previous recipient of a Scholarship under the NCP Scholarship Program.
+- not be a previous recipient of an NCP Scholarship, and

 In addition, the University of Sydney requires applicants to:

 - have successfully completed a minimum of 48 credit points in their current course prior to applying for the NCP Scholarship Program

-	- have a minimum of 24 credit points remaining to complete in their University of Sydney course in the Scholarship year (2022) with a preference for students with the flexibility to complete the Study Component in either Semester 2, 2022 or Semester 1, 2023.
+- have a minimum of 24 credit points remaining to complete in their University of Sydney course in the Scholarship year (2022) with a preference for students with the flexibility to complete the Study Component in either Semester 2, 2022 or Semester 1, 2023, and

-	Students need to commence their NCP Scholarship program between 1 January 2022 and before 15 December 2022, and have a duration of between three and 19 months.
+Students need to commence their NCP Scholarship program on or between 1 January 2022 and 15 December 2022, and have a duration of between three and 19 months.
 Scholarship programs:

 - may also incorporate an internship and/or mentorship component of up to six months in duration.
-Internships and mentorships are strongly encouraged where host location visa requirements permit this;
+Internships and mentorships are strongly encouraged where Host location visa requirements permit.

 - may also incorporate Language Training in an official language of the Host Location to a maximum of six months.

 Where applicants are similarly meritorious at both the application and interview stages, preference is given to applicants proposing longer period of study and/or an internship/mentorship and/or longer periods of language training.